 Novalis TX Radiosurgery represents a new standard in radiosurgery, offering advanced technologies that deliver highly precise, fast treatment.

 - Shapes the radiation beam to match the exact contour of the tumor or lesion, ensuring the maximum prescribed dose of high-energy radiation is delivered to the entire tumor

 - Adapts the treatment beam to breathing and other body movements to continuously maintain safe, complete and accurate dose delivery

-- Non-invasive, outpatient procedure lasts just 15 to 20 minutes, rather than hours, for a more comfortable and less restricted treatment experience than other radiosurgery devices
+- The non-invasive, outpatient procedure lasts just 15 to 20 minutes, rather than hours, for a more comfortable and less restricted treatment experience than other radiosurgery devices

 - Reduces the likelihood of patient or tumor movements, ensuring the highest possible level of treatment accuracy